mbuckler/personal-website/content/post/bad-dnn-asic.md

 Engine](https://arxiv.org/pdf/1602.01528.pdf): even without changing the underlying computation, huge amounts of energy and time can be saved by simply keeping network activations and model parameters on chip.
+The [ShuffleNet V2](https://arxiv.org/pdf/1807.11164.pdf) paper also has some excellent discussion about how memory hierarchy and memory access patterns impact network performance.
 	</details>

-6. *All DNN Computation is Regular*
+4. *All DNN Computation is Regular*

 	Literally all DNN computation is dense matrix multiplication.
-The regularity and predictability of this computation means that we can always assume maximum DRAM bandwidth, and there's no need for any hardware or software support for load balancing!
+The regularity and predictability of this computation means that we can always assume maximum DRAM bandwidth and there's no need for any hardware or software support for load balancing.

 	<details>
 	    <summary>Why is this so bad?</summary>